m4xshen/autoclose.nvim/README.md

 The available options in `keys`:

 - `close`: If set to true, pressing the character will insert both the opening and closing characters, and place the cursor in between them.
+- `prev`: If set to true, when the `disable_when_touch` is true, will check the character before the cursor. and disable the autoclose function.
 - `escape`: If set to true, pressing the character again will escape it instead of inserting a closing character.
 - `pair`: The string that represents the pair of opening and closing characters.
 This should be a two-character string, with the opening character first and the closing character second.
 - `disabled_filetypes`: Table of filetypes where the specific key should not be autoclosed.